JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 is much better.

-## Multi-Threadding
+## Locks / lock-free multi-threadding
-- Locks / lock-free multi-threadding
+Avoid locks.

 ## Take away message
 When deciding, what kind of paralelism to employ, consider following